hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 | Local Network 2 |         | 10.22.0.0/16  |
 | Local Network 3 |         | 10.23.0.0/16  |

+Further details of the three Linux nodes in `Site 2` and their network devices are shown in the following.

+The settings of the network devices are listed in the following table:

 | Node   | Device   | MAC Address       | MTU  | Bridge Info         |
 |--------|----------|-------------------|------|---------------------|
 | Node 1 | ext0     | ca:fe:ca:fe:21:01 | 1500 | No bridge           |